Our Success Stories highlight individuals who have overcome barriers to improve their lives.

 Virginia.
 A story of accomplishment.

 Virginia, as a single mother of two, realized going back to school was the only way she would have financial security for her and her family.
-However, she had little money and time to start a new career.
 With the help of Goodwill San Antonio and the Good Careers Academy, she obtained a trade certification in a high-demand occupation as a Licensed Certified Pharmacy Technician.
 She now has options and is considering pursuing a career as a Pharmacist.

 Martha.
 Driving towards homeownership.

 Martha wanted to purchase a house, but with a Class B license, she did not have the finances to achieve this dream.
 She knew becoming a Class A truck driver would not only advance her career, but would also enable her to realize her dream.
 However, she lacked the confidence to pursue a Class A license.
 The Goodwill Commercial Truck Driving License program offered through the Good Careers Academy, was the opportunity she needed.
 With the encouragement from Goodwill, she obtained her Class A license and is looking forward to purchasing a house.

 As a medically retired veteran, Travis and his family saw an uncertain future ahead.
 Both he and his wife were looking for employment to support their three children.
 With the help of the Goodwill Veterans Resource and Career Center, he was able to obtain a position with the Awards and Recognition Center at Randolph Air Force Base.
 Aided by the Good Careers Academy, his wife was able to complete the Certified Nurse’s Aide Program.
 Goodwill helped them secure their futures and gave them back their self-worth.